Seek Returns

 This chart compares the performance of LIN and SCCO by tracking the growth of an initial $10,000 investment in each.
 Use the tabs to select the desired time period.
 Data is adjusted for dividends and splits.

-LIN vs. SCCO: Growth of a $10,000 investment over the past one year.
+LIN vs. SCCO: Growth of a $10,000 investment over the past five years.

 Historical Performance at a Glance